open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "collect" method MUST return accumulated `Exemplar`s.
 Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded with.
-SDKs are free to decide whether "collect" should also reset internal storage for delta aggregation collection, or use a more optimal implementation.
+In other words, Exemplars reported against a metric data point SHOULD have occured within the start/stop timestamps of that point.
+SDKs are free to decide whether "collect" should also reset internal storage for delta temporal aggregation collection, or use a more optimal implementation.

 `Exemplar`s MUST retain any attributes available in the measurement that are not preserved by aggregation or view configuration.
 Specifically, at a